 Anybody can provide awesome customer service.
 You don’t have to be a rocket scientist to just be nice and be helpful.

 Southwest Airlines may be popular for being a low-cost carrier, but their customer service is equally legendary.

-Herb Kellehher, founder of Southwest Airlines, famously said:
+Herb Kellehher, the founder of Southwest Airlines, famously said:

 “I tell my employees that we’re in the service business, and it’s incidental that we fly airplanes.”

 Airlines are notorious for sub-par experiences, but Southwest routinely ranks among the top three carriers in the US.
 What sets them apart?

 Here are a few ways Southwest nurtures a customer-first approach in its employees:

 Treating employees like customers

 As it turns out, the secret to great customer service is to, firstly, treat your employees well.
 Said Kelleher, “A motivated employee treats the customer well.”

 Southwest CEO Gary Kelly gives weekly shout-outs to employees who demonstrate good customer service and also includes examples of empathetic engagements in internal videos.
 Employees’ enthusiasm for their job is evident in these testimonial videos where they talk about their job with fervor.